September 1, 2025

 4. Reputation & Spam Risks

-Sending to invalid catch alls can trigger spam traps, leading to blacklisting, poor inbox placement, and wasted campaign budgets.
+Sending to invalid catch-all addresses can trigger spam traps, leading to blacklisting, poor inbox placement, and wasted campaign budgets.

 Step 1: Know catch all email behavior